Faculty Recognitions

 These awards are bestowed for excellence in the following categories.
 Click on the award name to describe the award and the nomination criteria.

-• This award recognizes excellence in the nominee’s clinical care during their association with the Keck School of Medicine (KSOM).
+• This award recognizes excellence in the nominee’s clinical care during their association with the Keck School of Medicine (Keck School).
 The nominee should have a substantial clinical practice and serve as a role model for peers, residents, and students in (i) providing quality clinical care and (ii) interacting with patients and all members of the health care team.

 Review Criteria